gobelinus/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 Specifying Exam Rules and Exceptions
 ====================================

-You can provide custom rules and rule exceptions to the team of reviewers who determine whether learners' exam attempts conform to the rules for proctored exams.
-If your course allows learners to use tools and techniques that are prohibited by the default rules for proctored exams, you must describe the exceptions to the reviewers.
+The team of reviewers who examine exam attempt records determine whether learners complied with the :ref:`Online Proctoring Rules <Online Proctoring Rules>`.
+By default, the team of reviewers uses the standard set of rules for taking proctored exams.

-For more information about the default rules for proctored exams, see :ref:`Online Proctoring Rules <Online Proctoring Rules>`.
+You can provide custom rules and rule exceptions if that is required by the content of an exam.
+If your course allows learners to use tools and techniques that are prohibited by the default rules for proctored exams, you must provide information about these rules and exceptions both to your learners and to the team of reviewers.

 To specify custom proctored exam rules and rule exceptions, follow these steps.